dfuentes87/linux-sysadmin-questions/README.md

              name: "*"
              state: latest
      ```

-   - **Staggered updates**: Automate the update process to be applied in small batches (canary deployments) to avoid updating all production systems simultaneously and exposing the entire environment to risks.
+* **Staggered updates**: Automate the update process to be applied in small batches (canary deployments) to avoid updating all production systems simultaneously and exposing the entire environment to risks.
-   - **Automated testing**: Integrate automated post-update testing to ensure that the system is functional after updates are applied.
+* **Automated testing**: Integrate automated post-update testing to ensure that the system is functional after updates are applied.

 ### 4. **Use Staging Environments for Testing**

-   - **Test updates in a staging environment**: Always apply updates first to a **staging environment** that mirrors the production system.
+* **Test updates in a staging environment**: Always apply updates first to a **staging environment** that mirrors the production system.
 This helps you detect any issues before they impact production.
-   - **Run automated and manual tests**: Perform tests that reflect production workloads, including automated tests for critical services, manual functional tests, and monitoring service performance.
+* **Run automated and manual tests**: Perform tests that reflect production workloads, including automated tests for critical services, manual functional tests, and monitoring service performance.

 ### 5. **Schedule Downtime (if Necessary)**

-   - **Non-critical updates**: For minor updates that do not disrupt services, you can often apply them during regular operation without scheduling downtime.
+* **Non-critical updates**: For minor updates that do not disrupt services, you can often apply them during regular operation without scheduling downtime.
-   - **Critical updates**: For major or disruptive updates (e.g., kernel updates, database migrations, or application upgrades), schedule a maintenance window or downtime when user impact is minimal.
+* **Critical updates**: For major or disruptive updates (e.g., kernel updates, database migrations, or application upgrades), schedule a maintenance window or downtime when user impact is minimal.
 Inform stakeholders well in advance.
-   - **Hot patching**: For critical security updates on production systems where downtime is not an option, consider using **live patching** tools like **KernelCare** or **kpatch** to apply kernel patches without requiring a reboot.
+* **Hot patching**: For critical security updates on production systems where downtime is not an option, consider using **live patching** tools like **KernelCare** or **kpatch** to apply kernel patches without requiring a reboot.

 ### 6. **Monitoring and Rollback Strategy**

-   - **Monitor the system after updates**: Closely monitor the system after applying updates.
+* **Monitor the system after updates**: Closely monitor the system after applying updates.
 Use tools like **Prometheus**, **Nagios**, or **Zabbix** to track key metrics such as CPU, memory usage, network traffic, and application performance.
-   - **Rollback plan**: Ensure that you have a rollback plan if something goes wrong.
+* **Rollback plan**: Ensure that you have a rollback plan if something goes wrong.
 This could involve restoring a backup, rolling back a package to a previous version, or reverting a snapshot.
 Automate rollback procedures when possible.

 ### 7. **Communicate with Stakeholders**

-   - **Notify users**: Inform stakeholders (customers, users, and team members) about planned updates, potential downtime, and the expected impact.
+* **Notify users**: Inform stakeholders (customers, users, and team members) about planned updates, potential downtime, and the expected impact.
 Provide timely updates if any issues arise.
-   - **Document changes**: Keep detailed documentation of the updates, including what was changed, who approved it, the time of implementation, and any issues encountered during the process.
+* **Document changes**: Keep detailed documentation of the updates, including what was changed, who approved it, the time of implementation, and any issues encountered during the process.

-### Recommended Process for Updating Production Systems:
+### Recommended Process for Updating Production Systems

 1. **Pre-Update Preparation**:
-   - Review available updates and their impact.
+   * Review available updates and their impact.
-   - Create a backup or snapshot.
+   * Create a backup or snapshot.
-   - Test the updates in a staging environment.
+   * Test the updates in a staging environment.
-   - Schedule downtime or maintenance windows if needed.
+   * Schedule downtime or maintenance windows if needed.
-   - Communicate with stakeholders.
+   * Communicate with stakeholders.

 2. **During the Update**:
-   - Apply updates using automation or manually if necessary.
+   * Apply updates using automation or manually if necessary.
-   - Apply the updates in batches or staggered across systems to minimize risk.
+   * Apply the updates in batches or staggered across systems to minimize risk.
-   - Monitor logs and services for any anomalies during the update process.
+   * Monitor logs and services for any anomalies during the update process.

 3. **Post-Update Monitoring**:
-   - Verify system and application functionality after the updates.
+   * Verify system and application functionality after the updates.
-   - Monitor performance metrics and logs to detect any post-update issues.
+   * Monitor performance metrics and logs to detect any post-update issues.
-   - Be prepared to roll back if critical issues are detected.
+   * Be prepared to roll back if critical issues are detected.

 4. **Follow-Up**:
-   - Notify stakeholders of successful updates or any issues.
+   * Notify stakeholders of successful updates or any issues.
-   - Document the update process, outcome, and lessons learned for future reference.
+   * Document the update process, outcome, and lessons learned for future reference.

 ---